PharmaLedger-IMI/helm-charts/charts/quorum-node/README.md

 ## Changelog

+- From 0.4.x to 0.5.x
+  - Support for creating VolumeSnapshot before upgrade and on deletion.

+- From 0.4.3 to 0.4.4
+  - Upload of config data to Git repo has been removed

 - From 0.3.x to 0.4.x
   - Consolidation of ConfigMaps to one ConfigMap for settings and one for scripts.
   - Storing account-key (on new network only) and node (private) key in Kubernetes Secret instead of storing in ConfigMap